AdobeDocs/experience-manager-65.en/help/assets/launch.md

 **BEFORE YOU BEGIN**

-If you have not already done so, Adobe recommends that you thoroughly review all documentation before this section so you understand the complete integration.
+Adobe recommends that you thoroughly review all documentation before this section so you understand the complete integration.

 This section explains the configuration steps that are necessary to integrate Dynamic Media viewers with Adobe Analytics and Adobe Analytics for Audio and Video.
 While use of the Dynamic Media Viewers extension for other purposes in Experience Platform Launch is possible, such scenarios are not covered in this documentation.